BlogDestinationsBest Time to Hike the Tour du Mont Blanc in 2026

 Spring

 Spring is an exciting time for outdoor enthusiasts: the earlier months continue to provide fantastic skiing conditions while the snow melts, unveiling glimpses of the trails carved throughout Mont Blanc.
-We recommended staying away from hiking the Tour du Mont Blanc during March and April due to avalanche risk, melting snow, and cooler temperatures requiring more hardcore gear.
+We recommended staying away from hiking the Tour du Mont Blanc from March through to June to avalanche risk, challenging route finding, lingering snow at altitude, shorter days, and cooler temperatures requiring more hardcore gear.
 Downhill skiers tend to enjoy these months—but this article isn't about skiing Mont Blanc, is it?
 The temperature increases in May, but the soggy trails aren't great for hiking.

 Tour du Mont Blanc - fantastic skiing conditions in the earlt months of spring